Fibers of maps to totally nonnegative spaces: Abstract

 \section{Abstract}

-This paper undertakes a study of the structure of the fibers of a family of maps $f_{(i_1,\dots ,i_d)}$ arising from representation theory, motivated both by connections to Lusztig's theory of canonical bases and also by the fact that these fibers encode the nonnegative real relations amongst exponentiated Chevalley generators.
-In particular, we prove that the fibers of these maps $f_{(i_1,\dots ,i_d)}$ (restricted to the standard simplex $\Delta_{d-1}$ in a way that still captures the full structure) admit cell decompositions induced by the decomposition of $\Delta_{d-1}$ into open simplices of various dimensions.
-We also prove that these cell decompositions have the same face posets as interior dual block complexes of subword complexes and that these interior dual block complexes are contractible.
+This paper undertakes a study of the structure of the fibers of the Chevalley exponentiation maps $f_{(i_1,\dots ,i_d)}$.
+The fibers of these maps $f_{(i_1,\dots ,i_d)}$ encode the nonnegative real relations amongst exponentiated Chevalley generators.
+Our main theorems show that the fibers admit cell stratifications, that these cell stratifications have the same face posets as interior dual block complexes of subword complexes, and that these posets are contractible.

 We conjecture that each such fiber is a regular CW complex homeomorphic to the interior dual block complex of a subword complex.
-We show how this conjecture would yield as a corollary a new proof of the Fomin--Shapiro Conjecture by way of general topological results regarding approximating maps by homeomorphisms.
+This conjecture is shown to have as a corollary a new proof of the Fomin--Shapiro Conjecture by way of general topological results regarding approximating maps by homeomorphisms.